Cost of Living: Florence vs Prague (2026)

 Should I move to Florence or Prague?▾

-Florence edges ahead on most metrics.
-Prague isn't far behind — it depends what matters to you.
+Prague scores 77 to Florence's 67 on livability — the gap is real.
+Florence has its charms, but the numbers favor Prague.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in Florence or Prague?▾